DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Improved Security Estimations for Website Fingerprinting Defenses

 \mypara{Step 3 - Perform kNN-based security estimations based on the latent feature spaces.} The third step of our pipeline performs and delivers BER and MI security estimates for WF defenses.
 To compute a minimum BER estimate, DeepSE-WF relies on formula:

-where $(R_{f(X)})_{n, 1}$ is the kNN error with $k=1$ attained after transforming the features $X$ with function $f$, and $C$ is the number of classes. $f$ is either the trained deep feature representation on top of directional traces, or the one trained using directional and timing information.
+where $(R_{f(X)})_{n, 1}$ is the kNN error with $k=1$ attained after transforming the features $X$ with function $f$, and $C$ is the number of classes. $f$ is either the trained deep feature representation on top of directional traces, or the one trained using direction and timing.

 Correspondingly, DeepSE-WF delivers the maximum MI estimate, with formula: